diantonioandrea/CLIbrary/docs.md

 	CLIbrary.output(outputHandler: dict) -> None

 The handler for this function makes use of the following parameters:
+* Strings.
-* string, str: The output string.
+	* string: The output string.
-* type, str: The output type, to be choosen from:
+	* type: The output type, to be choosen from:
 		* `"error"`,
 		* `"warning"`,
 		* `"verbose"`,
-	* `"custom"`: Lets you define a custom output style.
-* style, str.
+		* `""`: A plain style, similar to that of `CLIbrary.style.setting_plainMode`.
-* before, str: A string that gets printed before the output and is unaffected by the output styling.
+	* before: A string that gets printed before the output and is unaffected by the output styling.
-* after, str: A string that gets printed after the output and is unaffected by the output styling.
+	* after: A string that gets printed after the output and is unaffected by the output styling.